Girish2803/ola-uber.github.io/README.md

 ### Segment Trees
 For efficiently handling range queries and updates, useful in managing dynamic ride pricing or availability queries.
 [Click here to view implementation](SegmentTrees.cpp)

+### Conclusion
+This portfolio demonstrates a robust understanding of data structures and algorithms through practical applications in a ride-sharing context.
+By tackling real-world problems such as rider-driver matching, route optimization, dynamic pricing, and vehicle tracking, the project highlights the ability to design and implement efficient, scalable, and secure solutions.
+Each algorithm and data structure has been carefully selected and applied to address specific challenges inherent in ride-sharing applications, reflecting a strong grasp of both theoretical concepts and their practical implications.